platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 In a basic situation, you have one app to direct traffic to.
 Say its name is `myapp`.
-And say you want to direct requests from `https://www.example.com` to `https://example.com`.
+And say you want to redirect requests from `https://www.example.com` to `https://example.com`.

 Define your routes like this: